Vetle Sjåstad Christiansen: Olympic season (2013–14 World Cup season)

-On 3 April 2013, Christiansen was selected to the elite team for the first time, being selected alongside Ole Einar Bjørndalen, Johannes Thingnes Bø, Tarjei Bø, fellow newcomer Henrik L'Abée-Lund, and Emil Hegle Svendsen.
-At the Norwegian Summer Championships in Mo i Rana, Christiansen won silver in both the sprint and pursuit, behind Svendsen in the sprint and Bjørndalen in the pursuit.
-In November, Christiansen participated in the traditional qualifying races at Sjusjøen.
-Christiansen finished a disappointing 32nd in the 10 km sprint, but secured World Cup participation by coming second in the 15 km mass start, just 4.9 seconds behind Bjørndalen.
-Christiansen helped the Norwegians finish in second place in the opening mixed relay of the season in Östersund.
+On 3 April 2013, Sjåstad Christiansen was selected to the elite team for the first time, being selected alongside Ole Einar Bjørndalen, Johannes Thingnes Bø, Tarjei Bø, fellow newcomer Henrik L'Abée-Lund, and Emil Hegle Svendsen.
+At the Norwegian Summer Championships in Mo i Rana, Sjåstad Christiansen won silver in both the sprint and pursuit, behind Svendsen in the sprint and Bjørndalen in the pursuit.
+In November, Sjåstad Christiansen participated in the traditional qualifying races at Sjusjøen.
+Sjåstad Christiansen finished a disappointing 32nd in the 10 km sprint, but secured World Cup participation by coming second in the 15 km mass start, just 4.9 seconds behind Bjørndalen.
+Sjåstad Christiansen helped the Norwegians finish in second place in the opening mixed relay of the season in Östersund.
 In the individual and sprint, he came 16th and 29th, being the best Norwegian in the individual.
 In Hochfilzen, he performed badly in the sprint, missing three times and finishing 53rd.
 He was nevertheless given the first leg in the relay the next day.
 He skied fast but needed four spare rounds and changed 31.4 seconds behind the leader.
-However, Bjørndalen claimed the lead on the second leg, and Tarjei Bø and Svendsen defended that lead, meaning that Christiansen got his second relay victory.
-The following day, Christiansen climbed more than twenty places, finishing 31st.
+However, Bjørndalen claimed the lead on the second leg, and Tarjei Bø and Svendsen defended that lead, meaning that Sjåstad Christiansen got his second relay victory.
+The following day, Sjåstad Christiansen climbed more than twenty places, finishing 31st.
 He skipped the third round of the World Cup but competed in the fourth round, finishing 15th in the sprint, his best individual finish of the season.
 He faltered in the pursuit, however, and finished 35th.
 He was not qualified for the mass start, and his next competition was the relay in Ruhpolding.
 However, Johannes Thingnes Bø incurred three penalty loops on the first leg and changed to his brother in 22nd place.
-Tarjei Bø climbed to 14th, and Christiansen raced a decent leg, climbing to 10th.
+Tarjei Bø climbed to 14th, and Sjåstad Christiansen raced a decent leg, climbing to 10th.
 Svendsen then secured the Norwegians a ninth place.
-In the following 20 km individual, Christiansen shot well but skied rather slowly and finished 56th and decided not to start in the pursuit.
+In the following 20 km individual, Sjåstad Christiansen shot well but skied rather slowly and finished 56th and decided not to start in the pursuit.
 He was nevertheless selected for the Olympic squad, albeit as a reserve for the relay, fulfilling his long-term goal.
 He did not race in Antholz-Anterselva, and did not get to race in any races at the Olympics.
-In Pokljuka, in the first World Cup round after the Olympics, Christiansen finished 64th in the 10 km sprint and thus did not qualify for the pursuit.
+In Pokljuka, in the first World Cup round after the Olympics, Sjåstad Christiansen finished 64th in the 10 km sprint and thus did not qualify for the pursuit.
 He was not qualified for the mass start either.
 He did not race in the next round of the World Cup but returned for the last round of races at Holmenkollen.
 There, he finished 41st in both the sprint and the pursuit.
-To end the season Christiansen participated in the 2014 Norwegian Championships.
-In the 20 km individual and the 10 km sprint, Christiansen came 7th, winning silver in the 15 km mass start.
+To end the season Sjåstad Christiansen participated in the 2014 Norwegian Championships.
+In the 20 km individual and the 10 km sprint, Sjåstad Christiansen came 7th, winning silver in the 15 km mass start.
 In the relay, the Buskerud team suffered in the absence of the ill Bjørndalen and the retired Andresen, and finished sixth.